MINI R56 Service Position Procedure – 1.5 Hours

 The final steps in the MINI service position procedure require removing the last nuts and bolts securing the front end to the vehicle.
 Once these are removed, the front end can be safely pulled away from the vehicle.

-- Using a 10mm socket wrench, remove the bolts anchoring the headlight frames to the body of the car.
+- Using a 10mm socket wrench, remove the two M6 bolts anchoring the headlight frames to the body of the car.
+The torque values for these bolts when you reinstall them is 10 Nm (7.5 ft-lb).

-- Use a 13mm socket wrench to remove the two bolts securing both sides of the radiator support to the body of the vehicle.
+- Use a 13mm socket wrench to remove the two M8 bolts securing both sides of the radiator support to the body of the vehicle.
+The torque values for these bolts when you reinstall them is 24 Nm (18 ft-lb).

 - Stand at the front of the vehicle and grasp the bumper with both hands (like the fat guy is doing in the photo below).
 Pull on the bumper until the front end of the car slides out of the lower main support and away from the engine compartment.
 If it is stuck, try rocking the bumper back and forth while pulling.